bandframework/bandframework/resources/sdkpolicies/bandsdk.md

 | # | Policy                 |
 |---|-----------------------|
 | 1. | Support BAND community GNU Autoconf, CMake, or other build options.
-| 2. | Provide a documented, reliable way to contact the development team.
-| 3. | Have README file in the top directory.
-| 4. | Within the README file have a specific set of testing procedures for a user to verify the software was installed and run correctly.
+| 2. | Have a README file in the top directory that states a specific set of testing procedures for a user to verify the software was installed and run correctly.
+| 3. | Provide a documented, reliable way to contact the development team.
-| 5. | Come with an open-source license.
+| 4. | Come with an open-source license.
-| 6. | Provide a runtime API to return the current version number of the software.
+| 5. | Provide a runtime API to return the current version number of the software.
-| 7. | Provide a BAND team-accessible repository.
+| 6. | Provide a BAND team-accessible repository.
-| 8. | Must allow installing, building, and linking against an outside copy of all imported software that is externally developed and maintained.
+| 7. | Must allow installing, building, and linking against an outside copy of all imported software that is externally developed and maintained.
-| 9. | Have no hardwired print or IO statements that cannot be turned off.
+| 8. | Have no hardwired print or IO statements that cannot be turned off.

 ### Recommended Policies